CriticalMoments/CriticalMoments/README.md

 The **Mobile Growth** SDK.

-We’ve designed the [Critical Moments SDK](https://criticalmoments.io) to be the ultimate growth tool for iOS apps.
-Our goal is to automate tedious and repetitive growth tasks while providing powerful new growth tools.
+> 1) Automate tedious and repetitive growth tasks
+> 2) Provides powerful new growth tools

 ## Table of Contents
 1. [How It Works](#how-it-works-)